Army Fee Assistance Program

 - Spouses/non-military parents that do not have a traditional school schedule, please click here for more information.

 - A one-time 90 day certification of looking for work approval period may be utilized by the spouse/non-military parent if they are currently searching for employment.
-The Looking for Work form must be completed in order to take advantage of the approval period.
+The Looking for Work Form must be completed in order to take advantage of the approval period.

 - LES for all Service Members activated to full time duty.
 A current copy of the Service Member’s LES dated within the past 90 days will be required.

 - Military orders for all Service Members activated to full time duty from the Reserves or Guard, as well as all applicants eligible for the OMCC program.
+Guard and Reserves must be on orders for a minimum of 30 consecutive days.

 - Provider Documents– All eligible providers for the assistance program must have a state child care license, a state inspection report dated within the last 12 months, and a complete provider fee assistance application.
 For the MCCYN program, providers must meet additional high quality standards.
 Applications for fee assistance will not be processed until the selected provider meets all program eligibility requirements and has submitted a complete application.